tobywinter/makeitrain/README.md

 - and then source the file the enable the changes source ~/.zprofile

-- creat a new conda environment conda env create makeitrain
+- create a new conda environment conda env create makeitrain

 - activate the newely created environment